CTL-2023/sasa-materialgirls/report_test.md

-Group report

 # Group Report: Solvent Accessible Surface Area (SASA) Calculation Project

 The project aims to develop a codebase for the calculation of Solvent Accessible Surface Area (SASA) in various scenarios, including 2D and 3D systems with overlapping spheres and circles of different radii, using a Monte-Carlo-approach.
+The prerequisites for the project are given in the according README.md: https://github.com/CTL-2023/sasa-materialgirls/blob/main/report.md

 ## Layout of the Algorithm and Functions
 ### Generate System